cocos/cocos-docs/en/editor/publish/publish-pc-wechatgame.md

 > **Note**: the simulator on the WeChat DevTools simulates a environment on the mobile, so it returns `true`.

 Q: Does the WeChat PC Mini Game support Mac?<br>
 A: Yes.
 WeChat PC Mini Game already support Mac.
-The publishing process is the same as above
+The publishing process is the same as above.

 ## Related Reference Links